-Peer support at the Post and Antenatal Depression Association
+Peer support at PANDA - Perinatal Anxiety and Depression Australia

-PANDA provides information, counselling, referral and support to families living with perinatal depression (antenatal and postnatal).
+PANDA provides information, counselling, referral and support to families living with perinatal anxiety and depression (antenatal and postnatal) and postnatal psychosis.
 PANDA provides peer-to-peer support on an individual basis, on the National Perinatal Depression Helpline, via email and home visits.
 PANDA also provides assistance to a network of peer support groups run by health professionals and self-help facilitators across Victoria.

 Volunteers have key input into organisational direction and planning.
-Constitutionally, only women and men with lived experience of perinatal depression or people who have provided care for a woman or man with periniatal depression can be full members of PANDA with voting rights.
-The lived experience of families living with perinatal depression informs all aspects of PANDA’s work.
+Constitutionally, only women and men with lived experience of perinatal anxiety or depression or people who have provided care for a woman or man with perinatal mental illness can be full members of PANDA with voting rights.
+The lived experience of families living with perinatal anxiety and depression and postnatal psychosis informs all aspects of PANDA’s work.

 PANDA offers a range of specialised knowledge, skills and experience through services which include: